Perspective | Elite athletes know better than anyone how to win. They can also show us how to lose.

 Athletes of all sorts put their backs and their souls into nothing but good works in recent months, launching so many energetic voter registration drives and public information campaigns that simple good citizenship acquired a patina of heroism again: “Athlete and I Voted” became a popular hashtag and T-shirt.
 They seemed like an army of marching antidotes to the street fire setters, statue desecraters, and bellowing maskless rallygoers.

 Others did quieter work.
 Newly retired Notre Dame women’s basketball coach Muffet McGraw raised over 147,000 pounds of food for poor schoolkids who lost their lunches with class shutdowns in the pandemic.
-Peyton Manning endowed scholarships at half a dozen historically black colleges.
+Peyton Manning endowed scholarships at half a dozen historically Black colleges.
 Mahomes helped pay the cost of opening Arrowhead Stadium for voting.

 More than anything, athletes over the last few months served as examples of equanimity.
 They coped with viral shutdowns, civil unrest in their cities, electoral uncertainty and public criticism for their shows of conscience.
 Yet they managed to play on, and to win and lose gracefully.